joei4u/Dab-Windows/README.md

 This project is NOT open source.

 Any source code that is publicly visible is provided strictly for reference, educational, and review purposes only.

 PERMISSIONS
 - You are permitted to download and use the official compiled release files (binaries) for personal, non-commercial use only.

 RESTRICTIONS
-- Commercial use of this software or any part of it is strictly prohibited.
+- Commercial use is strictly prohibited.
-- Redistribution of binaries, modified or unmodified, is not allowed.
-- Redistribution of source code, in whole or in part, is not allowed.
+- Redistribution is not allowed.
-- Modification, reverse engineering, decompilation, or creation of derivative works based on the source code or binaries is prohibited.
+- Modification, reverse engineering, or reuse is prohibited.
-- The source code may not be reused in other projects, whether open or closed source.

-SOURCE AVAILABILITY
-- Portions of the source code may be publicly visible.
-- Visibility of source code does NOT grant permission to use, copy, modify, or redistribute it.

-OWNERSHIP
-- All intellectual property rights remain with their respective owners.

-EXCEPTIONS
-- Any usage outside the permissions stated above requires explicit authorization from the rights holder(s).

 THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND.